Atekawere/Ghanian-Akan-Naming/README.md

+AKAN NAMING

+Description
+Akan naming web helps the users to know their Akan names and the day of the week they were born by filling in their gender,date of birth and year of birth.Akan names are used mostly by Ghanians when naming their children after the day of the week they were born and the order in which they were born.The Akan names also have further meanings regarding the persons future and characters.
 Technologies Used

 HTML & CSS (Bootstrap)
 JavaScript

 Requirements

 JSFiddle or JavaScript Console

 Setup Instructions and Installation

 Clone this repository to a location in your file system. git clone https://github.com/Atekawere/Ghanian-Akan-Naming.git Open terminal command line then navigate to the root folder of the application. cd Akan-Names Open index.html on your Browser.